Corrib gas project: Pipeline

 The pipeline from the Corrib field to the landfall at Glengad is approximately 90 km in length.
 The pipeline has a diameter of 20 in and it operates at pressures of 120–345 bar.
 Work on the offshore section took place in summer 2009 and involved over 7,000 lengths of pipe being welded together on board the Solitaire pipelaying vessel.
 The onshore pipeline is 9 km in length and runs from landfall to the processing plant.

 Processing plant

 Gas is processed at the processing plant inland, near Bellanaboy Bridge.
 The purpose of the plant is to dry the gas and remove impurities.
 The plant has a capacity of 10 million standard cubic metres of purified gas per day.
 Processed gas is fed to the Bord Gáis gas grid.
-The piping for the onshore processing plant was manufactured by Phoenix Pipes Limited in Slane, Co.
-Meath.
+The piping for the onshore processing plant was manufactured by Phoenix Pipes Limited in Slane, County Meath.